medialab/minet/docs/cli.md

 HTTP calls and the followed redirections.

 positional arguments:
-  column                                          Column of the CSV file containing urls to resolve or a single url to resolve. file                                            CSV file containing the urls to resolve.
+  column                                          Name of the CSV column containing urls or a single url. file                                            CSV file containing the urls.

 optional arguments:
   -h, --help                                      show this help message and exit